emewhd1016991/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may demonstrate your technical prowess, but simple, readable, and maintainable code demonstrates your understanding of the true essence of programming.
 Always strive to write code that is easy to read and understand, not just for others but also for your future self."

 In addition, remember that "Premature optimization is the root of all evil."
 Focus on writing correct and clear code first, and only optimize when it's proven to be a bottleneck.
 Lastly, "Code is read much more often than it is written."
 Invest time in naming variables and functions clearly, documenting your code, and structuring it logically to enhance its readability and maintainability.

+# 2023-12-28
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems are prone to errors and hard to maintain.
+Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complications.
+Remember, code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization."